vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 tell](https://en.wikipedia.org/wiki/Show,_don't_tell) approach of
 demonstrating good faith.
-Many of these "show"s are constructive proof that would be hard to fake for somebody who is not listening and not interested in a good faith collaboration.
+Many of these "show"s are constructive proof that would be hard to fake for somebody who is not listening and not interested in a good faith collaboration (examples include labeling and the accusations audit).
 Many of them also directly create value by making substantive progress in zeroing in on the issues involved.

-A key point: the "show, don't tell" applies at the meta level of your sincerity; obviously there will be cases where you have to tell the other person factual information or ideas.
+A key point: the "show, don't tell" applies at the meta level of your sincerity and competence; obviously there will be cases where you have to tell the other person factual information or ideas.
 This is only loosely related to pedagogy's "show, don't tell", so actions that are "show"s in terms of demonstrating sincerity could be "show"s or "tell"s at the object level.

 ### It's about your counterpart